 …grind slowly, yet they grind exceeding small,” wrote the poet Henry Wadsworth Longfellow.
 God is in the process of transforming hearts in this world, no matter how small and slow the changes seem.

 He is the only One who can make things better.
 Let’s not get twisted up with the fear of change.
-Can we choose the pain that renovation takes, the work and effort and sacrifice it costs become changed people?
+Can we choose the pain that renovation takes, the work and effort and sacrifice it costs to become changed people?

 “When the winds of change blow, some people build walls and others build windmills.” –Chinese proverb